deanstein/CinderellaCityProject/README.md

 - Run "Cinderella City Simulation.exe".
 - Optionally choose your desired resolution.
 Higher resolutions may result in slower performance.

+Currently, the Cinderella City Simulation is only available as a pre-release, so these builds may exhibit bugs and unexpected behavior.
+The simulation is currently available only for Windows, but other platforms will be supported in the future.

 ### Simulation Controls

-After the simulation loads, you'll be at the Main Menu, where you can pick a time and place to start.
+After the simulation loads, you'll find yourself at the Main Menu, where you can pick a time and place to start.
 Once you're in the simulation, here's how to navigate:

 - Keyboard (Windows/Mac)
 	- WASD to walk forward, left, right, and backward respectively